Croquis-Kuni/CROJADS-Croquis-database-of-Japanese-dialects/README.md

-# Croquis-ELAN-files
+# CROJADS
+The acronym for "Croquis Database of Japanese Dialects."
-ELAN files on minor Japanese dialects made by KUROKI Kunihiko
+This repository includes ELAN and other files documenting minor Japanese dialects.